-Study in Spain- Spain has worked hard to change their reputation to a world-class city where people from all over the world are welcome.
-The government welcomes students who wish to study in Spain and has set up the Knowledge Village that is area where several international universities are located.
+Spain has worked hard to change its reputation to a world-class city where people from all over the world are welcome.
+The government welcomes students who wish to study in Spain and has set up the Knowledge Village that is an area where several international universities are located.
 Spain does have extreme climatic conditions and several students who are studying in Spain choose to leave Spain for three to four months of summer.
-Students are not permitted to work part time in Spain while studying and have to bear the cost of their entire education and living expenses.
-Setting up a company in Spain after working or getting a company to sponsor a work permit are extremely easy and students who find a job have no problem obtaining a work visa.
-SOP-Edits guides you with the best career options for admissions in Spain.
+Students are not permitted to work part-time in Spain while studying and have to bear the cost of their entire education and living expenses.
+Setting up a company in Spain after working or getting a company to sponsor a work permit is extremely easy and students who find a job have no problem obtaining a work visa.
+SOPEDITS guides you with the best career options for admissions in Spain.

 Once the student has applied for a particular program, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
 Following are the general requirement for admission:

 1. Application form: Almost all institutes require you to fill in the form online and pay the application fee by a credit card

 2. Essays and/or Statement of Purpose: These essays are your opportunity to talk directly to the admission committee and share what’s important to you including your detailed career goals

 3. Resume: In a one-page document, list your work experience, extracurricular activities, volunteer work, and achievements

 4. SAT/ ACT/ GRE/ GMAT/ TOEFL/ IELTS/ PTE score sheets: You must send your official scores to the institutes.
 Most institutes in Spain need only the TOEFL or IELTS scores.
 MBA students must submit GMAT scores when applying to ‘top’ institutes

 5. Recommendation Letters: These letters should be from people who know you well including professors or previous employers